-Although it used to affect only the very wealthy, the rise in house prices over the last ten years means that more people have had to pay inheritance tax.
+Although it used to impact only the very wealthy, the rise in house prices over the last ten years means that more people have had to pay Inheritance Tax.

-If the value of your estate - including your home and everything you own - is greater than £325,000 (in the tax year 2011/12), then you could be liable for Inheritance Tax.
-And, regardless of what level of income tax you pay, or even if you pay it at all, Inheritance Tax is charged at 40%.
+If the value of your estate - including your home and everything you own - is greater than £325,000 (in the tax year 2015/16), then you could be liable for Inheritance Tax.

 To see if you could be liable, why not take a moment to use our Inheritance Tax Calculator.

-Get in touch with us today on 0845 600 5159 to arrange a no-obligation appointment with an NFSL Personal Finance Manager.
+Get in touch with us today on 0345 600 4330 to arrange a no-obligation appointment with an NFSL Financial Planning Manager.

 HM Revenue and Customs practice and the law relating to taxation are complex and subject to individual circumstances and changes which cannot